venkatasaimarina/VENKATASAIMARINA/README.md

 - 🔭 I’m currently studing on electronics and communication technology
 - 🌱 I’m currently learning Git and GitHub ...
-- 👯 I’m looking to collaborate on top technology ...
+- 👯 I’m looking to collaborate on top technology like machine learning and python